 Do you feel bad when you get a gift you didn’t want?
 Or are you genuinely appreciative?

 Do you overextend your finances to give gifts to teachers, the mail carrier, and other people?

-Here is my how-to advice to stop the madness:
+Here is my how-to advice to stay on budget this Christmas: